MolSSI-Education/python-package-best-practices/_episodes/04-package-structure.md

 Lets start making new modules to place our related functions into.

 ### Atom Data
 We will take the `atom_weights` and `atom_colors` dictionaries and move them into a separate module called `atom_data.py`.
 This is enclosing the constant data that our system is using in a single place.
 This allows all of the new modules we create to access the data from a single location, avoiding the need to copy the dictionaries to each module that needs them.
-We could leave them in the main module of our package, but if methods in another module need them we may end up with circular dependencies.
+If we have any other data, related to atoms, used by many of our functions, adding them to this module would be a good idea.
 ```
 """
 Data used for the rest of the package.